Types of noise meter used in a noise assessment

 • Hand-held - the name says it all

-• Wearable - also called dosimeters or dosimeters.
+• Wearable - also called dosimeters / dosemeters.

-You can also use each as static area meters too.
+You can also use each type as static area noise meters too.

-Wearables are a small device which can be placed on the shoulder of a person.
+Wearables / Dosimeters are a small device which can be placed on a person’s shoulder.
 It takes a reading on a pre-determined schedule, e.g. every five seconds, so builds up a trend over time.

 Wearables have a use but a great deal of care is needed with them and they really shouldn’t automatically be used as the primary means of gathering data in every case.
-For some cases they are indeed best, but for most workplaces not so much.
+For some cases they are indeed best, but for a lot of workplaces not so much.

 How long to measure noise for?